 - Pupils might be given the answers to problems at the end of a Maths lesson; where a pupil has not grasped a concept, they are able to receive adult or peer support immediately. - If completing a problem-solving, or open-ended tasks in Maths, teachers may plan in opportunities for groups of pupils to compare answers. - In English lessons, a clear success criteria (Writer's Toolkit) is shared with the children; pupils will reflect on this success criteria throughout the learning process.
-This could be at the end of a lesson, during a lesson, or in any of the Phases of Writing. - Teachers may use exemplars, in the form of a pupil's work.
-This could be displayed using a visualizer on the whiteboards.
+This could be at the end of a lesson, during a lesson, or in any of the Phases of Writing. - Teachers may use a WAGOLL (What A Good One Looks Like), in the form of a pupil's work.
+This could be displayed using an iPad or a visualizer on the interactive whiteboards.
 Through effective modelling, pupils are given the opportunity to reflect on their own work and make adjustments or improvements as necessary.
 It is vital that we use this type of marking to enable children to become effective at self- and peer- marking.
 Teachers should model the marking out aloud for the children to observe.